-- a) The role of the Hearing Officer is to preside over the live hearing in a fair and impartial manner.
+- a.
+The role of the Hearing Officer is to preside over the live hearing in a fair and impartial manner.
 After the live hearing, the Hearing Officer must issue a written determination regarding responsibility using the preponderance of the evidence standard of evidence.
-The Hearing Officer will be the final decision-maker on all matters of procedure during the live hearing. - b) Before a complainant, respondent, or witness answers a cross-examination or other question, the Hearing Officer first must determine whether the question is relevant or cumulative and explain any decision to exclude a question that is not relevant or is cumulative. - c) The Hearing Officer may question the parties and witnesses, but they may refuse to respond. - d) The Hearing Officer must not rely on any statement of a party or witness in reaching a determination regarding responsibility if such party or witness does not submit to cross-examination at the live hearing.
-However, the Hearing Officer cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.
+The Hearing Officer will be the final decision-maker on all matters of procedure during the live hearing. - b) Before a complainant, respondent, or witness answers a cross-examination or other question, the Hearing Officer first must determine whether the question is relevant or cumulative and explain any decision to exclude a question that is not relevant or is cumulative. - c) The Hearing Officer may question the parties and witnesses, but they may refuse to respond. - d) The Hearing Officer may consider any relevant and reliable evidence, including statements of a party or witness, even if such party or witness does not submit to cross-examination at the live hearing.
+The Hearing Officer must first consider the reliability of any statement.
+Factors to consider include, but are not limited to, whether a party or witness commented on or challenged the statement prior to the live hearing, whether the statement is a rumor or something of which the party or witness does not have first-hand knowledge, and whether the person who made the statement has a motive or a conflict of interest that can be demonstrated through other evidence.
+The level of reliability will determine the amount of weight the Hearing Officer will give to the statement when reaching a determination regarding responsibility.

+Additionally, the Hearing Officer must not draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.